 Where possible, we encourage students and employers to continue their programme to completion.
-We know that people working in these areas are already being redeployed and are reducing the number of contact hours in people's homes.
-Programmes might have to be deferred until the emergency period is over if supervision and practice learning on these programmes isn't possible.
+We know that people working in these areas are may be redeployed or with reduced number of contact hours in people's homes.
+Programmes might have to be deferred during the pandemic if supervision and practice learning on these programmes isn't possible.

 Specialist Practice Qualification

 Registered nurses and midwives undertaking a specialist practice qualification may contribute to the delivery of care in their usual place of work or be deployed as necessary by employers.